 This constant state of tension can create tight spots, sometimes called trigger points, within the muscles of the pelvic floor.
 You may not even associate them as being sore because it doesn't feel the same as a knot in your neck or shoulders.
 Instead of that sore tight feeling, it can feel more like burning, aching, or even a stinging sensation.
 Sometimes it can even feel like a yeast infection.

-In these cases, it's a good time to step back and wonder if perhaps it's a stress and muscular issue causing the pain and discomfort.
+In these cases, it's a good time to step back and wonder if perhaps it's a stress and/or muscular issue causing the pain and discomfort in the first place.

 But stress doesn't just cause pelvic pain and tension.
 It can also contribute to worsening prolapse, incontinence, hemorrhoids, or bowel and bladder dysfunction, like painful bladder syndrome.
 When stress is a major part of your life, it also affects your hormones and therefore changes your body's pH, response to pain, and ability to heal or ward off illness and injury.

 Pelvic dysfunction is a whole body, whole person issue.
-It's not "all in your head".
+It's not "all in your head" but what is in your head DOES affect your pelvic floor.
 It's a real, live problem that has a pretty big mind component (as does every other illness btw).

 Ongoing stress causes physical pain.
 And ongoing physical pain causes stress.
 It's a vicious cycle.

 And while it would be nice if we could just de-stress and be done with it, it takes a bit more to untangle the pain response with a whole body approach (since stress affects the whole body) to help the body heal after the stress response.
 It's kind of like weaning off of a drug.
 It takes a while for the body to adjust and detox from the chemicals circulating in the body.
 And oftentimes it takes support to be able to get back to feeling normal after a season of increased stress.